Locators in Selenium: A Detailed Guide

 What are Locators in Selenium?

-Locators in Selenium were briefly described in our guide to getting started with the Selenium framework with Python.
+Our guide to getting started with the Selenium framework with Python briefly described locators in Selenium.
 The broad steps to perform a test through Selenium are as follows –

 - Download browser drivers